 Through funding by Department of Energy, Ohio EPA, U.S. EPA, and the Great Lakes Commission, the Center for Air Quality has been evaluating the emissions transport and deposition of mercury both regionally and globally through comprehensive monitoring and modeling programs.

-In 2005, our research center joined the Ohio Coal Research Center, the Voinovich School of Leadership and Public Affairs, and other academic programs and environmental and policy experts at Ohio University to form the Consortium for Energy, Economics and the Environment.
+In 2005, our research center joined the Ohio Coal Research Center, the Voinovich School of Leadership and Public Service, and other academic programs and environmental and policy experts at Ohio University to form the Consortium for Energy, Economics and the Environment.
 The consortium brings together cross-disciplinary resources to improve public awareness, technical understanding, and student and faculty engagement on environmental policies affecting the Ohio region.